KCreate/stackvm/design/semantic.md

 ## Floating-point arithmetic instructions

-The registers `reg1` and `reg2` need to have the same mode.
-If they are in `qword` mode, their content is treated as `Float64`.
-If they are in regular `dword` mode, their content is treated as `Float32`.
-Other modes will cause a crash.

-If the argument registers have a different mode than the target register, the result will be casted to the other type.
-This might result in a loss of precision.
+All registers of these instructions need to be in `qword` (e.g `r0q`) mode.
+If a register with a smaller mode is specified, this will result in a garbage value.

 | Name   | Arguments       | Description                                            |
 |--------|-----------------|--------------------------------------------------------|